Scottish Shipwrecks

 Claremorris

-The steel steamship Claremorris was launched from the yard of Scott & Sons of Bowling (Yard No.260) on 4 September 1917.
-The vessels dimensions were 179.6′ x 28.6′ x 10.9’ with a tonnage of 632gt / 238nt.
-Power came from triple expansion steam engine developing 90 rhp and driving a single shaft and propellor.
-The vessels official number was 136366.
+The steel steamship Claremorris was launched from the yard of Scott & Sons of Bowling (Yard No.260) on 4th September 1917.
+She measured 179.6′ x 28.6′ x 10.9′ and her tonnage was 632 gross tons, 238 net tons.
+Power came from triple expansion steam engine by Ross and Duncan, Glasgow developing 91 registered horse power driving a single shaft and propeller.
+The vessel’s official number was 136366.

-Designed as a collier she first served with the RN during WWI after which she was taken into ownership of John Kelly Limited of Belfast.
-The Claremorris was employed on regular trips from Northern Ireland to south west Scotland and northern England.
-On the morning of Tuesday 23rd December, 1924 she was en route from Dundalk to Ardrossan when she went ashore in rough weather, a few miles south of Corsewall Point.
+Ordered by John Kelly Limited of Belfast and designed as a collier, on her launch she was immediately requisitioned by the Royal Navy serving as Collier No 2093 from March till December 1918 before she was returned to John Kelly Limited to begin her peacetime role.
+She was employed on regular trips from Northern Ireland to south west Scotland and northern England.
+On the morning of Tuesday 23rd December, 1924 she was en route from Dundalk to Ardrossan when she went ashore in rough weather a few miles south of Corsewall Point.

 The wreck of the Claremorris lies in Redstone Cove in position 54° 56.061’N 05° 11.235’W (GPS) and can be located to the north of the prominent rocky outcrop in the photo above.
 The wreck is heavily broken and concreted into the surrounding rock and boulder seabed which is covered in thick kelp during summer months.
 Depths across the site range from 3 to 8 metres at high water, parts may almost break surface at low water.